-- IFRS 9 can be used now and is mandatory for annual periods starting on or after 1 January 2018
+- IFRS 9 Financial Instruments is mandatory for annual periods starting on or after 1 January 2018

-A new international financial reporting standard, IFRS 9 Financial Instruments, is now available for use.
-It simplifies the complex requirements of its predecessor, IAS 39 Financial Instruments: Recognition and Measurement.
-The new standard also addresses issues highlighted by the global financial crisis:
+IFRS 9 Financial Instruments, simplifies the complex requirements of its predecessor, IAS 39/ AASB 139/ NZ IAS 39 Financial Instruments: Recognition and Measurement The revisions also sought to address issues highlighted by the 2008 global financial crisis including:

 - the timeliness of recognition of expected credit losses